C. Subtense Bar

 (a) Principle

 Distance determination is predicated on the subtense bar being perpendicular to the line.
 Most had a sighting system which helped orient the bar correctly.
-However, any orientation error, Figure C-5, would affect the basic geometry.
+However, any orientation error, Figure C-4, would affect the basic geometry.

 (b) Behavior

-Figure C-6 Misorientation Effect |
+Misorientation Effect

 Without knowing the rotation angle and its direction, however, it's impossible compute the corrections.
 Even if the rotation were known, the horizontal angle corrections would be small.
 For example, at 100 meters, a 2 meter long bar rotated 10° results in a horizontal angle error of 0°00'07".
 This would be well inside pointing and setup errors.